 English is taught daily.
 We encourage all children to develop the ability to express themselves well in the spoken and written word.
 Throughout school, children are engaged in a wide variety of activities planned to develop reading and writing skills for different purposes and different audiences.
 These skills are threaded through the whole curriculum, allowing children opportunities to apply their knowledge and understanding.
-The ideas of Jane Considine also inform our teaching and provide a rich range of learning opportunities which support all learners regardless of ability.
+The Write Stuff approach also informs our teaching and provides a rich range of learning opportunities which support all learners regardless of ability.

-Children are encouraged to take a range of books home to read to themselves or to share with their families, and to keep a daily reading diary, motivating all children to want to read.
-We have a book banded reading system in school where we match children's ability to a range of coloured books which will support their reading development.
-All children also have a book fro the library each week.
+Early reading is developed through the use of a daily phonics lesson and regular reading practice using fully phonically decodable reading books.
+As children become more fluent readers, they are encouraged to take a range of books home to read to themselves or to share with their families, and to keep a daily reading diary, motivating all children to want to read.
+We have a book banded reading system in school from year 2 onwards where we match children's ability to a range of coloured books which will support their reading development.
+All children also have a book from the school library each week.
 Reading is given high priority at the school which has resulted in high attainment in this area.